 Word of mouth is a fantastic way to get your name out there but that is not going to sustain a steady client base.
 Do your homework and check out the area you are in for demand.
 Make sure to research the households in your area with pets and decide the distance you are willing to service.

 ABC (Animal Behavior College) provides access to tools that can assist you in building your career/business.
-You can even advertise for free on our website by listing yourself in their certified trainer directory.
-Additionally, websites can give you access to a turnkey website of your own, business cards, contract templates, etc.
+You can even advertise for free on our website by listing yourself in the certified trainer directory.

 It is important to be visible to your potential clients.
 Creating a logo and brand to utilize on your website and merchandise will help you be recognized in the community.
-You can use the ABC service available, or you can find a local company to assist you in establishing your brand.
-Remember to market your unique service to include both dog and cat training so when people go to search for trainers, you will reach more people as a result.
+Remember to market your unique service to include both dog and cat training so that when people go to search for trainers, you will reach more people as a result.

 Building a presence in your community is a terrific way to form connections and increase visibility.
 Host community events offering your training services at a local dog park in your area.
 You can contact cat rescues or shelters, even cat cafes to establish relationships to offer your training.

 Forming partnerships with local businesses can be a great referral resource and gain further recognition in your community.
 You can also leave flyers and or business cards at local businesses that can be handed out to their clients/customers.
 Some great places to market to are pet stores, veterinary offices/hospital, grooming salons, kennels, boarding along with rescues and shelters.

 By offering both cat and dog training, you will stand out and be more apt to be recommended.
 Providing a specialty service in the animal industry does make a difference and allows you to grow in the field to become more successful.
 Let your passion lead the way.